bcnmy/docs/docs/tutorials/nodejs/batchingTransactions.md

 #### Changes Explained

-1. **Batched Transactions**: Instead of a single transaction, we now include the same `transaction` twice in the array for `buildUserOp`.
+1. **Batched Transactions**: Instead of a single transaction, we now include the same `transaction` twice in the array for `sendTransaction`.These transactions will be built into a user op by the SDK.
-2. **Execution Method**: The `sendUserOp` remains the same, adept at handling multiple transactions in the batch.

 ### Benefits of Batching